digitalcora/t-cal/README.md

 # TCal

-An iCal feed of planned service disruptions on MBTA rapid transit.
+A calendar of planned service disruptions on MBTA rapid transit, provided as a web page and an iCal feed.
+See the live site at: https://tcal.digitalcora.net

-ℹ **See the [TCal web site](https://tcal.digitalcora.net) for usage!**

 ### Setup